-I refused to pout.
+I refuse to pout.
 “Okay, but don’t expect me to support his muddled beliefs.”

-We finished our pizza.
+We finish our pizza.
 So much for celebrating B School success.

-We encouraged David to stay with Carol as late as she allowed, to give us time alone together in our shared room.
-Based on prior evenings I figured we had about thirty minutes to work out our horniness.
-Jack’s pouting was a result of the lack of alone time with me.
-After David left, we were on a mission to get in as many orgasms as possible.
-He quickly got off as we struggled out of our clothes and wrangled dueling dicks.
-It was my turn to fuck him as I hadn’t cum.
-We went back and forth, until I’d cum twice and he was satisfied.
-We were laying in bed talking when Minehan stuck his head inside the door.
+We encourage David to stay with Carol as late as she allows, to give us time alone together in our shared room.
+Based on prior evenings I figured we have about thirty minutes to work out our horniness.
+Jack’s pouting is a result of the lack of alone time with me.
+After David leaves, we’re on a mission to get in as many orgasms as possible.
+He quickly gets off as we struggled out of our clothes and wrangle dueling dicks.
+It’s my turn to fuck him as I haven’t cum.
+We go back and forth, until I’ve cum twice and he’s satisfied.
+We are laying in bed talking when Minehan sticks his head inside the door.

 “No pretendin’ to be so innocent in bed together, the odor of teen spirit gives you away.”
-He ran to open the window.
-A blast of New England winter caused Jack and me to burrow under the blankets.
+He runs to open the window.
+A blast of New England winter causes Jack and me to burrow under the blankets.

-“When are you going to seal the deal with Carol so we can have our room back to ourselves,” Jack complained.
+“When are you going to seal the deal with Carol so we can have our room back to ourselves,” Jack complains.

 “Oh, I’ll seal the deal alright.
 Just don’t expect me to move out.
 Her roommate will never let me stay up there.”

-The Religion final was a surprise, as we had suspected, with none of the practice questions asked.
-Instead, the Question ‘Is God dead,’ was followed by ‘If you believe that, how has the demise of God and Church changed the world?
+The Religion final is a surprise, as we had suspected, with none of the practice questions asked.
+Instead, the Question ‘Is God dead,’ is followed by ‘If you believe that, how has the demise of God and Church changed the world?
 If you dispute God’s death, how can you prove he is still alive?’

-I mumbled a curse under my breath, superstitiously careful not to take the Lord’s name in vain during the religion final.
-Jack had challenged me to respond to Professor Rhinehart’s questions.
-The first part of the question was aimed at those who agreed with him that there was no spiritual world.
-Instead of ignoring it, I decided to respond by citing the tenets of our civilization that followed Jesus’s teaching of love and forgiveness.
-‘Jesus is God, you know,’ I reminded him.
-That was not going to win me points.
-It took about an hour to list all the ways society followed Christian tenets.
-Next, I thought about my own faith.
-Jace’s continued presence in so many people’s lives could be explained in non-spiritual terms – we honored him by remembering his example and enforcing his dictum to ‘protect the young.’
-I wrote that I was divinely inspired to pursue good works in his memory.
-Instead of saying it was Jace who was my guardian angel, I called him Teen Jesus.
+I mumble a curse under my breath, superstitiously careful not to take the Lord’s name in vain during a religion final.
+Jack has challenged me to respond to Professor Rhinehart’s questions.
+The first part of the question is aimed at those who agreed with him that there was no spiritual world.
+Instead of ignoring it, I decide to respond by citing the tenets of our civilization that follow Jesus’s teaching of love and forgiveness.
+‘Jesus is God, you know,’ I remind him.
+That is not going to win me points.
+It takes about an hour to list all the ways society follows Christian tenets.
+Next, I think about my own faith.
+Jace’s continued presence in so many people’s lives can be explained in non-spiritual terms – we honor him by remembering his example and enforcing his dictum to ‘protect the young.’
+I write that I’m divinely inspired to pursue good works in his memory.
+Instead of saying it’s Jace who was my guardian angel, I call him Teen Jesus.

-For a conclusion, I observed that many people were dispirited with the secular world.
-The Church’s history of failing to meet the spiritual needs of its followers was not a conscious policy, but misplaced distrust of the believers’ ignorance.
-Proscribing a litany of rules to follow had resulted in corruption within the institution, as clergy mistook their own prejudices as the proper path to Jesus.
-Interference in politics and education had led to a distrust of the Church’s motivations.
-As history proved the Church wrong, such as with Galileo, the inability to admit error (infallibility) made obfuscation and outright lying necessary to protect the Church’s role and assets in the secular world.
-The agony and ecstasy of individual worship remains unsullied, yet the secular activities and political wheeling and dealing besmirched the Church’s reputation and prevented it from fulfilling its mission of bringing the word of God to its believers.
+For a conclusion, I observe that many people are dispirited with the secular world.
+The Church’s history of failing to meet the spiritual needs of its followers is not a conscious policy, but misplaced distrust of the believers’ ignorance.
+Proscribing a litany of rules to follow has resulted in corruption within the institution, as clergy mistake their own prejudices as the proper path to Jesus.
+Interference in politics and education has led to a distrust of the Church’s motivations.
+As history proves the Church wrong, such as with Galileo, the inability to admit error (infallibility) makes obfuscation and outright lying necessary to protect the Church’s role and assets in the secular world.
+The agony and ecstasy of individual worship remains unsullied, yet the secular activities and political wheeling and dealing besmirch the Church’s reputation and prevent it from fulfilling its mission of bringing the word of God to its believers.
 As a result, lay people, (Joan of Arc and Mother Teresa of Calcutta), arise from the masses to convey God’s message.
-Those with trusting hearts responded naturally to these organic and sustainable messages.
-Disbelievers were required to reexamine their beliefs when miraculous events or lives were made known.
+Those with trusting hearts respond naturally to these organic and sustainable messages.
+Disbelievers are required to reexamine their beliefs when miraculous events or lives were made known.

-I wrote a personal passage to finish my essay: ‘I believe in Teen Jesus because he is a parable of the actual Jesus.
-My best friend suffered and died but was kept alive in my heart because I believed he was a supernaturally inspired person.
+I write a personal passage to finish my essay: ‘I believe in Teen Jesus because he is a parable of the actual Jesus.
+My best friend suffered and died but is kept alive in my heart because I believe he is a supernaturally inspired person.
 Not just in music, where he was a genius and prodigy, but in his love for others.
 This parable played out in the 1975 Easter mass at St Patrick’s in New York City.
-As we played the music he and I loved so much, his spirit was absorbed into the crucifix above the altar.
+As we played the music he and I love so much, his spirit was absorbed into the crucifix above the altar.
 As I played ‘Shine on You Crazy Diamond,’ dozens of small diamonds burst forth from the crucifix.
-Teen Jesus was unlike the actual Jesus, in that he was not perfect and sin free.
+Teen Jesus is unlike the actual Jesus, in that he was not perfect and sin free.
 He was like all young people, confused and isolated.
 He felt no one loved him, until he loved me.
 Then, everyone with whom he came into contact loved him back.
 All this discussion about religion and theology will never sway my total belief and love of Teen Jesus.
 He lives on in my heart, next to the Jesus of my Conformation.

-It was more than I had planned to write.
-I wasn’t sure if just boycotting the final under the name of Teen Jesus would not have been more effective.
-I was just glad to get it off my chest.
-I didn’t despise Professor Rhinehart.
-I just wished he wasn’t teaching Religion.
+It’s more than I had planned to write.
+I’m not sure if just boycotting the final under the name of Teen Jesus would be more effective.
+I’m just glad to get it off my chest.
+I don’t despise Professor Rhinehart.
+I just wish he wasn’t teaching Religion.

-I walked out of the classroom with an hour to spare.
+I walk out of the classroom with an hour to spare.
 Wandering off campus I soon found myself at St Paul’s.
-I could hear the raucous sound of rock guitar and drums emanating from the basement classroom.
-I walked in on the boys rehearsing for their Christmas party debut.
-Father John was there.
+I can hear the raucous sound of rock guitar and drums emanating from the basement classroom.
+I walk in on the boys rehearsing for their Christmas party debut.
+Father John is there.

-“I thought I’d come by and encourage the boys,” I explained my prohibited attendance to their training.
+“I thought I’d come by and encourage the boys,” I explain my prohibited attendance to their training.

 “So, this is the band?”
-I asked, once they let me loose.
+I ask, once they let me loose.

-“Pretty much, although there are a few secret members who may show up for the party,” Liam announced.
-Father John looked perturbed but said nothing.
+“Pretty much, although there are a few secret members who may show up for the party,” Liam announces.
+Father John looks perturbed but says nothing.

 “You’re all coming to the party, right?”
-Kevin confirmed.
+Kevin confirms.

 “We’ll all be here.
 Are you guys ready to rock out?”